Skip to content

 Core Concepts

-cross.stream is built around four fundamental concepts that work together to create a powerful and flexible event streaming system: the event store, generators, handlers, and commands.
+cross.stream is built around four fundamental concepts that work together to create a powerful and flexible event streaming system: the event store, services, actors, and actions.
 Let’s explore how these components interact and complement each other.

 Event Store: The Foundation